 Analyzing the volumetric weight of your packaging

-Most companies limit the sizes of crates and boxes they use to optimize their storage, though this can become costly when considering the impact of volumetric weight on billing.
+Most companies limit the sizes of shipping crates and boxes they use to optimize their storage, though this can become costly when considering the impact of volumetric weight on billing.

 To get a better idea of how volumetric weight affects your transport costs, create a chart highlighting the number of parcels that you ship according to the invoiced weight.
 Refer to the rates applied by the carriers to determine the weight ranges to include in your table.